-The reason a household might be forced to rent, even if it is cheaper to buy, is often that a household income is too low to get a downpayment together or if the household credit score were too low to apply for mortgage.
+The reason a household might be forced to rent, even if it is cheaper to buy, is often that a household's income is too low to get a downpayment together or if the household's credit score were too low to apply for mortgage.
 Or, both.

 In cities on the left-hand of Chart 1, investors step into the market to provide shelter to these households.
 Households that rent transfer wealth to the investor each month in exchange for a given quantity of shelter.
 If the property investor lives outside of the CBSA then wealth is transferred out of the CBSA and acts as wealth drain on the CBSA.
 Chart A1 in the appendix shows that a rising share of home sales are purchase by larger investors.
-On the other hand if the renter had purchased the house, they could consume the same quantity of shelter (live in a three bedroom property) and would build wealth.
-The impact of low incomes and weak credit scores on the rate of wealth loss by households has not been studied in a systematic way because a long history of CBSA-level rental price data never existed until currently.
+On the other hand if the renter had purchased the house, they could consume the same quantity of shelter (live in a three-bedroom property) and would build wealth.